gumloop/guMCP/src/servers/onedrive/README.md

 ### Local Authentication

 1. [Register a new application in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate%2Cexpose-a-web-api)
-2. Add the required Microsoft Graph API permissions (Files.ReadWrite.All)
+2. Add the required Microsoft Graph API permissions.
+Add it as a "Delegated" permission.
+(Files.ReadWrite.All)
 3. Configure a redirect URI for your application (e.g., http://localhost:8080)
 4. Get your application's client ID and client secret
 5. Create an `oauth.json` file: